 As with any industry, the tech world changed and both went off to the allure of start-ups and the seduction of possible stock options and IPOs (neither, unfortunately, happened!)
-In 2001, Karen had “dropped out” for just a few months and was working as the lowest of the low in a winery, a cellar rat shovelling stems, cleaning out fermenters, hefting barrels… In 2007, her seventh vintage in the wine business, Karen became the winemaker at Buttonwood Farm Winery and we are very grateful to the folks there (Bret, Seyburn, Barry and the rest of the cru) that they give us the freedom to make Seagrape Wine Company wines.
+In 2001, Karen had “dropped out” for just a few months and was working as the lowest of the low in a winery, a cellar rat shovelling stems, cleaning out fermenters, hefting barrels… In 2007, her seventh vintage in the wine business, Karen became the winemaker at Buttonwood Farm Winery where the altruistic folks there (Bret, Seyburn, Barry and the rest of the cru) give them the freedom to make Seagrape Wine Company wines.

-Dave, meanwhile, finally had enough of freeway congestion and transitioned his business in 2005 to Lompoc, where he now offers wineries logistics, warehousing, website and e-commerce solutions through Vintegrated Solutions.
+Dave, meanwhile, finally had enough of freeway congestion and transitioned his business in 2005 to Lompoc, where he provided wineries with logistics, warehousing, website and e-commerce solutions through Vintegrated Solutions.
 Both were now immersed in the congenial camaraderie of Santa Barbara Wine country.

-So here we are – no “Sig Alerts”, not a cubicle in sight, no power suits or uncomfortable shoes.
-And every morning, as the marine fog rolls in from the nearby Pacific Ocean through our Sta.
-Rita Hills winegrowing region, we’re reminded of the ocean and the vineyards and wine – Seagrape, Chardonnay and Pinot Noir from Sta.
+Today, Seagrape Wine Company continues.
+No “Sig Alerts”, not a cubicle in sight, no power suits or uncomfortable shoes.
+And every morning, as the marine fog rolls in from the nearby Pacific Ocean through the Sta.
+Rita Hills and Santa Ynez Valley winegrowing regions, we’re reminded of the ocean and the vineyards and wine – Seagrape, Chardonnay and Pinot Noir from Sta.
 Rita Hills!